Scientific productivity as a random walk: Data

 \section{Data}

-We combine two comprehensive datasets to perform our analysis.
+We combine three comprehensive datasets to perform our analysis.
 First, we use a hand-curated census of all tenured or tenure-track faculty employed at all 205 US and Canadian computer science departments documented in the Computing Research Association (CRA)'s Forsythe List of PhD-granting departments in computing-related disciplines~\cite{cra2012forsythe} in the academic year 2011--2012.
-This dataset includes 5,032 faculty, whose PhD-granting institutions and employment histories were manually gathered from public materials such as CVs and academic websites.
+This dataset \rr{contains the career trajectories of} 5,032 faculty \rr{up to the year 2011}, whose PhD degree institutions and employment histories were manually gathered from public materials such as CVs and academic websites.

 Second, we use the November 2016 snapshot of the Digital Bibliography and Library Project (DBLP, ~\cite{dblp2016november}), a large-scale bibliographic dataset for journals and conference proceedings relevant to computing research, although with limited coverage of interdisciplinary computing.
 The employment data is joined with the DBLP both algorithmically and manually, excluding preprints on the arXiv.
 By using publication data linked to definitive employment records, rather than inferring the start of careers from publications, as is common in the bibliometrics literature~\cite{wang2017scientific,kwiek2022academic, gyHorffy2022evaluating}, we are able to isolate and analyze the dynamics of scholarly productivity under a relatively consistent and stable set of influences and incentives around productivity.